 2016 is here and as the calendar turns it brings with it new changes in state laws and regulations.

-As of December 31, 2015 the minimum wage increased from $8.75 per hour to $9 per hour for non-fast food workers and fast food workers received an increase of $9.75 per hour.
-According to the NY Labor Department, the minimum wage for all workers in the state is due to increase $1 annually, until $14.50 in 2020 and $15 per hour in 2021.
+As of December 31, 2015, the minimum wage increased from $8.75 per hour to $9 per hour for non-fast food workers and fast-food workers received an increase of $9.75 per hour.
+According to the NY Labor Department, the minimum wage for all workers in the state is due to an increase of $1 annually, until $14.50 in 2020 and $15 per hour in 2021.
 If your employer is not paying you a legal minimum wage contact the wage and hour violation lawyers at the Derek Smith Law Group for a free consultation.

 Aside from changes in the minimum wage, other measures being carried out include sexual harassment amendments.
 Previously if a woman had been the victim of sexual harassment in a workplace where her employer had fewer than 4 employees, she did not have any recourse.
 The reason why was because under the state and federal law, those small companies were exempt from having any liability.

 In many instances, there were “mom and pop shops” which consisted of stores, small restaurants, doctors or dentists offices.
 More than 60% of employers are private, having less than 4 employees, which equated to many women not being entitled to justice as victims of sexual harassment.

 As of now that has changed.
 Under the Women’s Equality Act, NY State Human Rights Law complaints for sexual harassment can be brought against the company regardless of how many people are working in the office.

 Human Trafficking & Wage Inequality: